Rafik Zekhnini

-Rafik Zekhnini (born 12 January 1998) is a Norwegian professional footballer who plays as a forward for 1. divisjon club Odd.
+Rafik Zekhnini (born 12 January 1998) is a Norwegian professional footballer who plays as a forward for 1. divisjon club Raufoss.

 Career

 Zekhnini started his career at Herøya IL, before joining the youth academy of Odds BK in 2013.
 He signed a professional contract with the club 12 January 2015, and made his debut in a cup match in April the same year.
 He made his league debut 12 July, against Rosenborg, and scored his first goal, two weeks later, in extra time against Tromsø.
 Zekhnini had his big breakthrough during the play-off matches in the Europa League qualification against Borussia Dortmund in August 2015.
 He got an assist after just 16 seconds in the first play-off match at Skagerak Arena.
 After those matches, he received a lot of attention from several big clubs, including Borussia Dortmund and Manchester United.

 On 16 July 2017, Zekhnini signed a five-year contract with the Serie A club Fiorentina for a reported fee of €1.5 million.
 On 4 April 2018, he returned to Norway to join Rosenborg on loan until the end of the Serie A season.

 On 29 August 2018, Zekhnini was loaned to the Dutch second tier team Twente on a season-long loan.
 Zekhnini did a good performance during his one year loan playing in the Dutch second tier league.
 Twente won the league and was promoted to play in the Eredivisie in the 2019-20 season.
 In July 2019, Twente announced that Zekhnini would spend another year on loan from Fiorentina.